Wren 460

-The Wren 460 is a STOL conversion of a Cessna 180 or 182 airframe.
+The Wren 460 is the original version of a series of aircraft that are STOL conversions of the Cessna 182 Skylane.
+The conversions have been offered by several companies since the US Federal Aviation Administration granted a Supplemental Type Certificate to the Wren Aircraft Company in 1964.

 Design and development

 The Wren 460 traces its history to the Skyshark, a modification of the earlier Robertson Skylark SRX-1, built by James Robertson, son of Robertson Aircraft Corporation founder William B. Robertson, in the late 1950s.
 The Skyshark incorporated a number of modifications, most notably a canard fitted with elevators in the slipstream behind the propeller.
 It was a technological success but too expensive to produce.

 Robertson incorporated many features of the Skyshark into the Wren Aircraft Company's Wren 460.
-A conversion of the Cessna 180 or 182 airframe, the Wren 460 featured full-span double-slotted flaps, movable spoilers to assist the ailerons with roll control, and an optional reversible pitch propeller for shorter landing runs.
+A conversion of the Cessna 182 Skylane (Note: According to a 1963 Popular Mechanics article, a Cessna 180 airframe could also be converted to a Wren 460.
+According to 1968 company documents, conversion kits for Cessna 180 and 185 Skywagon airframes were under development and the Wren's "Beta" reversible-pitch propeller was already certified as a supplemental type certificate for the 180.) airframe, the Wren 460 featured full-span double-slotted flaps, movable spoilers to assist the ailerons with roll control, and an optional reversible pitch propeller for shorter landing runs.
 Like the Skyshark, the Wren 460 also featured a set of canards immediately behind the propeller, taking advantage of the propeller's airstream and allowing the nose to pitch up even when the aircraft is motionless.
 The stall angle of the airfoil was also changed from 16 to 20 degrees by the addition of a drooped leading edge cuff, a modification that would later be incorporated in the standard 182.